-- (3) The Contracting Officer may add other foreign construction material to the list in paragraph (b)(2) of this clause if the Government determines that- - (i) The cost of domestic construction material would be unreasonable.
-The cost of a particular domestic construction material subject to the requirements of the Buy American statute is unreasonable when the cost of such material exceeds the cost of foreign material by more than 20 percent;
+- (3) The Contracting Officer may add other foreign construction material to the list in paragraph (b)(2) of this clause if the Government determines that- - (i) The cost of domestic construction material would be unreasonable. - (A) For domestic construction material that is not a critical item or does not contain critical components.